| ‘When your blood pressure’s

 sufficiently distorted by their selectivity, media scale perceptions are

 super distorted by what we might call their super selectivity.
+In other words, rule-makers are responsible for large numbers of

 workers and they ‘collect up’ horror stories.
 Horrifying events, by